In this 4-minute read, learn:

 If the review is from someone who actually patronized your business and is sharing their perspective, then chances are that review is there to stay.
 And if that’s your situation, then your best bet is to engage the customer in good faith and respond to the bad review.

-Using a solution like Womply’s reputation management software is an excellent way to manage all your reviews from a single location, saving you time while helping you stay on top of your online reputation.
-You can even get more reviews from your best customers!
+Using a solution like Womply’s reputation management software is an excellent way to manage all your reviews in one place, saving you time while helping you stay on top of your online reputation.
+Software makes it easy to respond to your reviews and encourage more reviews from your best customers.

 While you can’t remove Google reviews just because they’re negative in tone, Google will remove reviews they determine have violated their terms of service as outlined in Google’s review policies.